rahul-verma/arjuna/docs/source/data/data_gen.rst

 Color
 ^^^^^
-You can generate a random color with :py:func:`int <arjuna.tpi.data.generator.Random.color>`.
+You can generate a random color with :py:func:`color <arjuna.tpi.data.generator.Random.color>`.

     .. code-block:: python